 James Kitchman began playing piano at the age of six, before switching to guitar at age nine.
 Raised in rural Northumberland, he made his first concerts performing traditional folk music at Ceilidh dances.
 At age ten he received his first electric guitar, and was soon learning Jimi Hendrix solos by ear and writing his own music.
 Although the only musician in his family, he was captivated by his parents’ diverse record collection which spanned from J.S.
-Bach, to Beethoven, to Billie Holiday, to The Beatles.
+Bach, to Billie Holiday, to The Beatles.

-In his teens he wrote songs and played in various bands, before developing an interest in jazz and improvisation upon attending Newcastle College’s Performance Academy at age sixteen.
+In his teens he wrote songs and played in numerous bands, before developing an interest in jazz and improvisation upon attending Newcastle College’s Performance Academy at age sixteen.
 Primarily self-taught up until this point, he enrolled in an education programme at The Sage Gateshead where he studied harmony and composition, as well as performing at the Gateshead International Jazz Festival.

 Since graduating from Trinity, James has become one of the most sought-after jazz guitarists of his generation, frequently appearing at London’s most prestigious venues in collaboration with UK and international artists.
 His work has encompassed a vast array of styles and carries a thread of eclecticism; he co-led the Southern Cone Quintet’s chamber music take on the folk music of Argentinia, Chile, and Uruguay; performing with this group at Union Chapel, and the BBC Proms – a concert broadcasted on BBC Radio 3; he was part of the Orpheus Sinfonia in Grammy-nominated composer Tarik O’Regan’s electro-acoustic opera ‘The Wanton Sublime’ at Grime-Born Opera Festival, and recently performed a series of sold-out concerts at Hackney Empire with Pete Doherty and Carl Barât of The Libertines.